JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

 pipe the output of one transformation as an input to another, as with `|>` and `%>%` in R.

-Here is a minimal example of usage of the package.
-Observe that we no no longer need to construct complicated anonymous functions to perform transformations.
+Below we present several selected examples of usage of the package.

+First we subset rows of the source data frame using a logical condition and select its two columns, renaming one of them:

 ```jldoctest dataframesmeta
 julia> using DataFramesMeta